Caleb & Brown

 Comparing Crypto Volatility to Traditional Markets

 Still a relatively new asset class, crypto continues to be highly volatile and, therefore, riskier than traditional asset classes.
-Stocks, for example, display a wide range of volatility, from the relative stability of large cap stocks (like Google and Berkshire Hathaway) to the often erratic penny and small cap stocks.
+Stocks, for example, display a wide range of volatility, from the relative stability of large cap stocks (like Google, Apple, and Berkshire Hathaway) to the often erratic penny and small cap stocks.
 Bonds are lower risk still, as they typically see less dramatic price movement, especially in the case of higher grade bonds such as a US Treasury.

 Crypto market volatility is in a different league altogether.
-A glance at historical price action on charts confirms this; skyrocketing rises and aggressive drops have occurred at an extreme pace in crypto compared to prices of assets in mainstream markets.
+A glance at historical price action on charts confirms this; skyrocketing rises and aggressive drops have occurred at an extreme pace in crypto compared to prices of assets in more mainstream markets.

 Using Bitcoin (BTC) as an example below, you can see BTC has witnessed over eight 50% corrections in its 15 years of existence.
 However, at the same time, Bitcoin has managed to recover from each correction over the course of a full cycle to make new all-time highs, including its most recent all-time high of US$73,000 in March of 2024.